Pi-thagoras/the-chicken-pen/economics/Economic-Growth.md

 **Multi-factor Productivity:** All other factors that improve worker's ability to produce goods and services (not capita)
 - Changes in human capital, knowledge and skills that workers develop through education and experience, improved by education etc.

-## Determinants of Actual Growth
+### Determinants of Actual Growth

-Affecting Spending:
+Anything that affects spending:
 - Consumption
 - Investment
 - Government Expenditure